cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 h'666f6f62' == 'foob' is concatenated into a text string, and the last example is not an optimization).

+Note that table index 0 can be referenced both with tag 6 and tag 224, however tag 6 with an integer content is used for shared item references (see {{tab-shared}}), so to combine index 0 with an integer rump, tag 224 needs to be used.

 <!-- 2<sup>28</sup>2<sup>12</sup>+2<sup>5</sup>+2<sup>0</sup> -->

-Taking into account the encoding, there is one single-byte prefix reference, 31 (2<sup>5</sup>-2<sup>0</sup>) two-byte references, 4064 (2<sup>12</sup>-2<sup>5</sup>) three-byte references, and 26843160 (2<sup>28</sup>-2<sup>12</sup>) five-byte references for prefixes.
+Taking into account the encoding and ignoring the less optimal tag 224, there is one single-byte prefix reference, 31 (2<sup>5</sup>-2<sup>0</sup>) two-byte references, 4064 (2<sup>12</sup>-2<sup>5</sup>) three-byte references, and 26843160 (2<sup>28</sup>-2<sup>12</sup>) five-byte references for prefixes.